Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 He is scolded what's your problem, Max.
 You think just because we won that you can just throw in the towel.

 This isn't just about you (your entertainment) Max.
-Look over there, there are 10,000 people watching they paid for our best look over there does it look like they gave up.
-We owe to them to give our best effort because if it were you will want the same
+Look over there, there are 10,000 people watching they get paid for every point we score.
+Look over there does it look like they gave up.
+We owe to them to give our best effort because if it were you would want the same

-[Flashback] to Max fighting Airiona/Aarock and despite having no chance of winning he still pushes forward using it as an opportunity to learn and grow.
+[Flashback] Max fighting Airiona/Aarock and despite having no chance of winning he still pushes forward using it as an opportunity to learn and grow.
 Which he did s commend for as he is not like normal citizens that quit when it is no longer fun

-[Flashforward] Airiona: cut him some slack.
+[Flashforward] Aarock: cut him some slack.
 He didn't grow up in this world like you and I

 Spike calls Max to the cave again to show him more items or information that he discovered

-During the tournament Max and Spike learn that the tournament is influenced by quatum mechanics rather than gems
+During the tournament Max and Spike learn that the tournament is influenced by quantum mechanics rather than gems

 Afterwards Spike can no loger restrain his self and releases the information to the public